attilaoroszdev/godoteuconsentparserplugin/README.md

 ### Godot 3.5

 * Download the latest release marked Godot 3.5, and extract the `aar` and `.gdap` files to `<project_root>/android/plugins/` where `<project_root>` is your project root (where the `project.godot` file is).
-* Make sure you enable the plugin called "EU Consent String Parser in" the export preferences (*Project > Export...*)
+* Make sure you enable the plugin called "EU Consent String Parser" in the export preferences (*Project > Export...*)

 And you're good to go.